 Puppies in the same litter may have different fathers.

-I have been looking at a number of litters of puppies recently, and it is quite striking the way puppies in one litter will look so similar to one another that one gets the impression that they were all clones of one another while other litters contain pups which display a variety of shapes, sizes, colors and personalities.
-This set me to thinking about why this is so and the answer turns out to be that it is all a matter of genetics.
+I have been looking at a number of litters of puppies recently.
+It is quite striking the way puppies in one litter will look so similar to one another that one gets the impression that they were all clones of one another, while other litters contain pups that display a variety of shapes, sizes, colors, and personalities.
+This got me thinking about why this is so.
+The answer turns out to be that it is all a matter of genetics.